RajenderDandyal/network-interfaces-for-api/README.md

 ## usefull comands on linux/ubuntu
  * ifconfig: tells all available network interface/host on machine.
 Usually 2, i.e public and local/loopback
- * webstat: tells all available connection on interfaces ex, tcp tcp6, hdp, socket.
+ * netstat: tells all available connection on interfaces ex, tcp tcp6, hdp, socket.
- * webstat -tln: this is most usefull while debuging connection issues, it only tells connection with interface and port on tcp, tcp6, thats where our app usually lives.
+ * netstat -tln: this is most usefull while debuging connection issues, it only tells connection with interface and port on tcp, tcp6, thats where our app usually lives.